tayloraswift/jpeg/examples/README.md

 | 320x216 pixels        |
 |<img width=256 src="decode-advanced/karlie-2019.jpg-2.320x216.gray.png"/>|

-The last step is to convert the planar representation into rectangular representation using the `.interleaved(cosite:)` method.
-Cositing refers to the positioning of color samples relative to the pixel grid.
-If samples are not cosited, then they are centered.
+The last step is to convert the planar representation into rectangular representation using the `.interleaved(cosite:)` method. **Cositing** refers to the positioning of color samples relative to the pixel grid.
+If samples are not cosited, then they are **centered**.
 The default setting is centered, meaning `cosite:` is `false`.

 ```
         centered                             cosited